 Senior Management of MJ Dixon Construction Limited will conduct an annual review of the occupational health and safety program and the occupational health and safety performance to ensure that continual improvement is being made to the program.
-The program will be reviewed for sustainability, adequacy and effectiveness.
+The program will be reviewed for continuing sustainability, adequacy, and effectiveness.

-STEP 1: CONDUCTING THE AUDIT
+STEP 1: INPUTS AND REQUIREMENTS